masasam/dotfiles/README.md

 When started with tmuxstart, if you have a tmux session, you use it.

-If you do not have a tmux session, tmux will start up in a new session.
+If you don't have a tmux session, tmux will start up in a new session.

 # Powertop

 Reduce power consumption to save energy.

-Do not send power to unused system bus.
+Don't send power to unused system bus.

 >sudo pacman -S powertop